Harbor seals can dive as deep as 1400 feet

 - Pups seem to be born within the same two-and-a-half-month window.

 The harbor seal’s scientific name is Phoca vitulina.
 Phoca is simply Latin for seal, and vitulina is Latin for veal.
 So the scientific name can mean “a seal that looks like a calf.”
-There are five species:

 A healthy harbor seal is plump, thanks to the layer of insulating blubber under its fur and torpedo-shaped.
-These are adaptations that allow them to dive deeply in cold water.
+These are adaptations that allow them to dive deeply into cold water.
 Another adaptation is the narrowness of their nostrils, which can close up completely when they’re underwater.
 The whiskers are extra sensitive in order to allow the seal to feel its way in the low light of deep water.

 The harbor seal has large eyes and a head that’s large and round, which gives it a rather babyish look.
 It doesn’t have ear pinnas though an ear-opening can be seen behind the eyes.
 The seal has long flat flippers with five “fingers” and thin, curved claws.
 Harbor seal coats can be light, dark and have rings, spots, and blotches depending on how much melanin the fur contains.
 The seal’s resting metabolism can be over twice as high as that of another comparably sized mammal that lives on land, another adaptation that makes their seafaring life easier.